Contemporary architecture: Skyscrapers

 In London, one of the most notable contemporary landmarks is 30 St Mary Axe, popularly known as "The Gherkin", designed by Norman Foster (2004).
 It replaced the London Millennium Tower – a much taller project that Foster earlier had proposed for the same site, which would have been the tallest building in Europe, but was so tall that it interfered with the flight pattern for Heathrow Airport.
 The steel framework of the Gherkin is integrated into the glass facade.

+The tallest building in Poland and in the European Union (as of 2023) is Varso in Warsaw, designed by Norman Foster.
+Completed in 2022, it is 310 m tall.

 The tallest building in Moscow is the Federation Tower, designed by the Russian architect Sergei Tchoban with Peter Schweger.
 Completed in 2017, with a height 373 meters, it surpassed Mercury City Tower, another skyscraper in Moscow, when it was built as the tallest building in Europe.

 The tallest building in China as of 2015 is the Shanghai Tower by the U.S. architectural and design firm of Gensler.
 It is 632 m tall, with 127 floors, making it in 2016 the second-tallest building in the world.
 It also features the fastest elevators, which reach a speed of 20.5 m/s.

 Most skyscrapers are designed to express modernity; the most notable exception is the Abraj Al Bait, a complex of seven skyscraper hotels build by the government of Saudi Arabia to house pilgrims coming the holy shrine of Mecca.
 The centerpiece of the group is the Makkah Palace Clock Tower Hotel, with a gothic revival tower; it was the fourth-tallest building in the world in 2016, 581.1 m high.